Progressive Web App: Know Why It’s Taking The Driver Seat In The App Development Space

 Using the modern web capabilities, the PWAs load like a normal website through any browser, but once installed on the mobile phone, they offer all the functionalities as mobile app offers such as send push notifications, work online and offline, appear on the homepage, display on the app drawer, and integrate into system settings.

-The PWA offers fast (perform at speed to increase conversion and retention), reliable (load instantly regardless of network state), and engaging experience (no need to download the app from the app store and appear live on the home screen alongside offer full-screen mobile app experience) to let the app never lose its space from the user’s phone.
+The progressive web app development services offer fast (perform at speed to increase conversion and retention), reliable (load instantly regardless of network state), and engaging experience (no need to download the app from the app store and appear live on the home screen alongside offer full-screen mobile app experience) to let the app never lose its space from the user’s phone.

 Amidst mobile device fragmentation issues, multiple OSs, app store flooded with the sea of apps, and increasing churning rate, the wind of PWA change is gaining traction and expected to lead the way as a future of the web.
 The technology is in the nascent stage, but it’s maturing with new additions and improvements.
 The recent PWA builder 2.0 is a great instance of it with new design, refashioned interface, and pretty more functionalities.